99CodeStore/MyCircleX/README.md

 ### Contributing

-We welcome contributions to Blogosphere!
+We welcome contributions to MyCircleX!
 If you have any feature suggestions, bug fixes, or improvements, feel free to open a pull request.

 ### Feedback